 That depends.
 If you have a guarantee or joint-life policy, the income will go to your nominated beneficiary.
 Otherwise, the remaining funds won’t be returned to your family, your pension provider or anyone else.
 The money is effectively lost.
 This is because an annuity is a product you choose to buy with your pension savings, it’s not the savings themselves.

 When should you buy an annuity?

-Whether you should buy an annuity will depend on your needs.
-Consider things like how early you want to retire, how long you expect to live and how much income you might need per month.
+It depends on your needs.
+Think about how early you want to retire, how long you expect to live and how much income you’ll need per month.

 More on thinking about retirement

 Pension tax relief can seem like an alien concept, but it pays to make the most of it.